-see night has opened for Bonnie Prince Billy, Widowspeak, The Pack A.D., Rogue Wave, John Vanderslice, Sunwatchers, Jenn Champion, Lady Lamb, and more.
+see night has opened for Bonnie Prince Billy, Widowspeak, The Pack A.D., Rogue Wave, John Vanderslice, Upset, Sunwatchers, Jenn Champion, Lady Lamb, and more.

 "Head-on, severe, and cool folk rock with an indie stylee" — Record Grouch (Jim McHugh, Sunwatchers)

 "Somewhere between sweeping post-rock soundscapes and dreamy shoegaze-pop lies the latest soon-to-break-out San Francisco indie band.
 The 4-piece channel a bit of Pixies, Mogwai, Sonic Youth, and the Breeders" — Santa Cruz Alt-Weekly

 "I'd really like to hammer home the point that this is a must-see band...This is an edge of your seat band, and will receive my first ever New Britches Award, because after you see [see night], you'll need some new ones as your old ones will have been blown away." — iHeartSFBands.com, Bottom of the Hill show review

 "One of those bands people stop and stare at through the venue window...Their songs are sweeping, melodic, grungey" — SantaCruz.com

 "Intense howling vocals backed by a huge cloud of percussion and guitar—it was all goosebumps for those in the crowd." — The Daily Californian, Rickshaw Stop show review

 "Over partly punk or grunge percussion flowed swooning rivers of violin and bass, with singer Linda’s hypnotic siren yowl...another example of rock done intelligently as well as passionately." — Santa Barbara Independent, SOhO show review

 "A Coke and Mentos explosion of sound...
 Every note tells a story and every letter was put there for a reason." — Music Putty